codenvy/codenvy/docs/_docs/CHE/che-data-model/model-samples.md

 title: Samples
 excerpt: "Sample object defines code sample and commands that can be used to bootstrap the content of a new project."
 layout: docs
-overview: true
 permalink: /docs/model-samples/
 ---
 Samples object defines code sample and commands that can be used to bootstrap the content of a new project.
 (Learn more on [Samples](doc:samples) )

 ## Samples Object